 3. What is the submission deadline?

-The tentative submission deadline is September 2020.
+The tentative submission deadline is the 4th of October 2020.
 Please keep an eye on the website and social media channels as they are regularly updated with important dates/timelines.

 4. Do I have to submit a working prototype or only the concept/Idea?